Lightstreamer/Lightstreamer-kafka-connector/README.md

    ```sh
    $ java -jar examples/quckstart-producer/deploy/quickstart-producer-all.jar --bootstrap-servers <kafka.connection.string> --topic stocks --confg-file producer.properties
    ```

 3. Check the consumed events.

    You shouls see real-time updated as shown in the step 4 of the [Start](#start) section.

+#### Running in Docker

+If you want to build a local Docker image based on Kafka Connect with the connector plugin, check out the [exmaples/docker-kafka-connect](./examples/docker-kafka-connect/) folder.

+In addition, the [examples/quickstart-kafka-connect](./examples/quickstart-kafka-connect/) folder shows how to use that image in Docker Compose through a Kafka Connect version of the _Quick Start_ app.

 ### Configuration Reference